top of page

 WE CRAMMED ourselves into tuk-tuks in Bangkok, enjoying the company of friends from York.
 It was our first time in the colorfully decorated, three-wheeled motorized vehicle used as taxis throughout Thailand.

-In Hong Kong's famous Victoria Harbor another Asia bucket list place to visit.
+Hong Kong's famous Victoria Harbor is another Asia bucket list place to visit as you get around in Asia.

-INSTEAD OF hauling spices, silks, tea and produce, our lovely junk transported tourists from all over the world.
-We sipped green tea and watched the world go by, circling the harbor three times, as the kindly tour guide indulged us and our seafaring delight.
+INSTEAD OF hauling spices, silks, tea and produce, our lovely sampans and junks transported tourists from all over the world.
+On our junk, we sipped green tea and watched the world go by, circling the harbor three times, as the kindly tour guide indulged us and our seafaring delight.

 IN VIETNAM, we biked past rice paddies and vegetable gardens, enjoying a close-up view of the musk oxen and water buffalo that farmers still use.

-In Japan, another Asia bucket list adventure we beheld another wonder, the bullet train.
+In Japan, another Asia bucket list adventure, we beheld a fast moving wonder, the bullet train.

-The bullet train reaches speeds of more than 250 miles per hour, zips to major cities and some of the small outer villages, and has never had a fatality (despite being shaken on its tracks during tsunamis and earthquakes.)
-It's a quick, comfy way to get around this efficient country.
+The bullet train reaches speeds of more than 250 miles per hour, zips to major cities and some small outer villages, and has never had a fatality (despite being shaken on its tracks during tsunamis and earthquakes.)
+It's a quick, easy way to travel in this efficient country.

 WHILE THE bullet train is known for its modern technology, older, time-honored modes of four-legged transportation are still in use.